MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/path-data.md

 ---
-title: "SVG Path Data"
+title: "SVG Path Data in SkiaSharp"
-description: "Define paths using text strings in the Scalable Vector Graphics format" ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 1D53067B-3502-4D74-B89D-7EC496901AE2
+description: "This article explains how to define SkiaSharp paths using text strings in the Scalable Vector Graphics format, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 1D53067B-3502-4D74-B89D-7EC496901AE2